 - Strong communication and presentation skills.

 Inscripta offers a competitive base salary, bonus plan, benefits package and stock options to all team members.
 Join us and work with a great team of people developing the world’s first scalable platform for benchtop Digital Genome Engineering.
-Inscripta is headquartered in Boulder, CO with offices in Pleasanton and San Diego, CA. This position could be located in either our Pleasanton or Boulder location.
+Inscripta is headquartered in Boulder, CO with offices in Pleasanton and San Diego, CA. This role can work out of either Boulder or Pleasanton though Pleasanton workers will travel occasionally to Boulder, CO.